 Visitors to Nosara can join tours to the reserve for around $60 USD.
 These leave very early in the morning or after dark and visit the beach during the arribada.
 You can literally see hundreds, if not thousands, of turtles all at once.
 It’s one of the best experiences in Costa Rica!

 However, if you want to learn (in-depth) about the turtles and the arribada, book your tour with the Wildlife Conservation Association.
 Their tour involves talking with an expert about the phenomena, transport, and a guided tour on the beach.
-This costs $150 USD but is the best experience available.
+There is a $150 USD flat fee and an additional charge of $35 USD per person but is the best experience available.

 4. Coffee and brunch at Destiny Cafe